 The first line of code I ever wrote was back in 2011, when I was a sophomore in high school.
 I took a class there where we learned C++, and I liked it a lot.
 So, the next semester I took the school's advanced programming class where we learned Java.
 In that class, we played around with the GridWorld project, where I wrote one of my first Java classes ever.
 The feeling of creating something with code that didn't exist before was exhilarating, and I held onto that feeling when I went to college.

 I started college in 2015 at BYU in Provo, Utah.
 When I got there, I wasn't quite sure what I wanted to study.
 After trying out a few different things, I decided to major in applied math.
 Math was my favorite subject in school growing up, and I knew that applied math involved writing code, which I remembered liking in high school.
 The applied math major also required us to minor in a non-math discipline, so I minored in computer science.

-Because of that PhD barrier, and because, through my computer science classes, I came to love software development, I decided to pursue a career in software development after college.
+As I neared graduation, though, I decided that software development was what I really wanted to do.
 A company based in Chicago came to recruit at BYU and eventually offered me a job.
 After talking it over with my wife (I got married in 2016), we decided we wanted an adventure, so after I graduated in April 2019, we moved out to Chicago where I began my career in web development.

 After working and living in Chicago for a little over 2 years, I decided it was time for a new job.
-My wife and I both wanted to stay in Chicago longer, but I was somewhat unexpectedly offered a job by a company in Salt Lake City called Objective.
-As is often the case, life doesn't go according to plan and we decided I would take the job and move back to Utah in September 2021.
+I was offered a job by a company in Salt Lake City called Objective, and we decided I would take the job and move back to Utah in September 2021.

 Thanks for reading. 🙂